 API keys are used to authenticate requests to the Stigg REST API.
-Each environment in your Stigg account has its own set of API keys.
+Each environment has its own isolated set of keys.

 Key types

-Full access keys provide full access to your Stigg environment.
-Never expose them in client-side code, public repositories, or frontend bundles.
+Server keys must never be exposed in client-side code, public repositories, or frontend bundles.
 Use environment variables to store them securely.

 Finding your API keys